 Classic Irish Donegal Tweed is forever popular and has been crafted in County Donegal for centuries.
 Spun into deliciously textured yarn, shot through with bright neps, it is easy to see why this timeless yarn is such a favorite.

 Gorgeously textured, cabled aran jumpers, classic 'fisherman' sweaters, date back to just before the turn of the century.
 Although the story of how fishermen and sailors were identified by the cable pattern on their sweaters is delightful, it is a myth!
 Aran jumpers were knitted by Aran Islanders as a way to be self sufficient, and the resulting cottage industry made the aran cable patterns famous.
 These fabulous knits contain thousands of stitches and are still just as popular today, though now mostly knitted by machine.

 Free aran patterns

 Knitting designer: Carol Feller

-Our celebrated knitting designer this month, is Carol Feller.
+Introducing the incredible Carol Feller.
 As all Irish children did, Carol learned to knit at school, before she went on to study Textile Design.
 She then retrained as a Structural Engineer, but the call of the yarn eventually caught up with her.
 In 2007 she began designing her own garments and the rest is legend.
 Famous for short rows and compelling construction, Carol’s patterns are modern, wearable and full of learning.

 Working with The Yarn Collective has turned the whole designer process on its head and allowed me to be involved at the starting stages”